-Carefully managing your inventory of pizza crusts and dough to ensure top quality pies can wind up being an effort in futility if you don't pay attention to proofing.
+Carefully managing your inventory of pizza crusts and dough to ensure top quality pies can be an effort in futility if you don't pay attention to proofing.

-While par-baked and live dough crusts need no proofing, pre-made dough balls require fermentation — the process whereby yeast digests sugar and produces carbon dioxide gas in the dough — to increase volume and workability.
+Par-baked and self-rising crusts need no proofing.
+On the other hand, frozen dough balls require fermentation — the process whereby yeast digests sugar and produces carbon dioxide gas in the dough — to increase volume and workability.

-Like freshness, timing is everything when it comes to the perfect proof, and it's dictated by the dough ball lifecycle.
-Adhering to a 48-72 hour proofing "sweet spot" and following these best practices will ensure maximum proofing, delicious outcomes, and really happy customers.
+Much like discerning how long pizza dough lasts in the fridge, timing is everything when it comes to the perfect proof.
+In keeping with the dough ball lifecycle, adhering to a 48-72 hour proofing "sweet spot" is essential.
+Following these best practices ensure maximum proofing, delicious outcomes, and really happy customers.

 Your customers deserve fresh, high-quality pizza crusts, and they want the signature taste that only your pizzeria can deliver.
 Check out our Pizza Dough and Crust Types Quick Reference Guide to see which dough balls are best for your operation.